t3i8m/KEN2_project/README.md

 ```

 ### Through an IDE
-To run the game through an IDE you need to run the [MainApp](src/main/java/com/ken2_1/ui/MainApp.java).
+To run the game through an IDE you need to run the [MainApp] "src/main/java/com/ken2_1/ui/MainApp.java".

 ## Rules